Hinckley: Industry

 Hinckley is a traditional centre of the hosiery industry.
 The first framework knitting machine was brought here by Joseph Iliffe in the 17th century and by the 19th century Hinckley was responsible for a large proportion of Britain's hosiery production.
 Since the Second World War the hosiery industry has steadily shrunk although several textile firms remain in the area.
 Hinckley & District Museum, housed in a range of former framework knitters' cottages, tells the story of the hosiery industry and contains some examples of framework knitting machines.

 Paynes Garages Ltd, one of the oldest family-owned Ford Motor Dealerships in the UK.
 Established by JA Payne in 1907, the firm became Ford Dealers in 1922.
 The business remains family owned with Nigel Payne, grandson of the founder, one of the current Directors.

 The town's central location and good links to the UK motorway network have made it a common location for distribution warehouses.
 Hammonds Furniture, a family owned nationwide fitted furniture company, was established in the town in 1926 by Thomas Hammonds, and currently employs over 850 people in its two Hinckley factories.

 Hinckley has housed the Triumph Motorcycles Ltd facility since 1990.
 Founded in 1902 Triumph is one of the oldest motorcycle producers still in activity.

-In the summer of 2017 there are plans for the reopening of a visitors centre and cafe, namely 1902, opening six days a week.
+Electricity was first provided Hinckley by the Leicestershire and Warwickshire Electric Power Company in 1913.
+Hinckley power station was built in Nutts Lane adjacent to the railway and the Ashby Canal.
+The power station closed in the early 1950s, when electricity was supplied from the National Grid.

 Hinckley is home to a well-established creative and technology community with designers, illustrators, artists and photographers taking up residence in the town, particularly in converted buildings such as the renovated Atkins Building (formerly Atkins Hosiery, also home to the Hinckley Times newspaper) and Graphic House on Druid Street, also a former factory converted to modern office and studio use.

-Supercar manufacturer Ultima Sports are based in Hinckley.
+Sports car manufacturer Ultima Sports are based in Hinckley.
 They claim to have set the fastest roadcar lap around the Top Gear test track with their GTR720 model, although it has never appeared on the programme.